 Predictive analytics differs from forecasting because it predicts at a higher level of detail.
 For instance, it is common to generate scores or probabilities for each element.
 In advanced agricultural businesses, data is widely used and predictive analytics applied to predict and prevent potential issues.
 The goal for all businesses is to achieve 100% efficiency and run time.

 At Trym, we forecast yields as well as provide the ability to review performance against production goals.
-To see Trym in action, fill out our form below and we’ll get in touch shortly.

 How to collect the right data & ignore the noise

 It all begins with data collection.
 Before turning on the switch for a flood of data, it’s important to understand what data points need to be tracked and why.
 Actionable data is the key.

 Data collected will differ across the types of cultivation businesses and their objectives.
 Different methods of cultivation will have different data points to track.
 What’s important for an outdoor cannabis farm might not be important for an indoor grow.
 Take, for example, soil testing, which isn’t relevant to a hydroponic grower.

 There are various types of data collection like: personal observation (which we all perform without even thinking about it) or data collected by equipment and software.

 Modern grow equipment can collect real time integrated data for cultivators.
 Environmental sensors are the most common tools for tracking climate conditions in a cultivation facility.
 For indoor cultivators, a controlled and consistent environment is critical to successful harvests.
 Data points like temperature, humidity and CO2 are critical to track.

 Larger grows depend on automation with advanced control systems.
 Cultivators can remotely monitor and control lights and HVAC equipment with precision.
 Additionally, sophisticated control systems offer data analytics and reporting that can optimize usage.